BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 Worked on documentation.
 So many "where do I put this information"?

 ### 13/09/22
-Created gradle module.
+Created Gradle modules.
 I feel like I'm lost in the middle of a move....

 ### 14/09/22
 * The data layer module works fine.
 Just exposing the repository interface is sooooo rewarding.